Domain-Driven Design

 • Validation - Domain-level validation

-• State management - Aggregate state changes
+• State management - Domain entity state changes

 2. Command Pattern Integration